the-praxs/DeFiLlama-Curl/README.md

 #### coins : General blockchain data used by DeFi Llama and open-sourced -->

-1. **GET/block/{chain}/{timestamp}** : Get the closest block on a timestamp.
+1. **GET/block/{chain}/{timestamp}** : Get the closest block on a timestamp (UNIX formatted).
 Runs binary search over a blockchain's blocks to get the closest one to a timestamp.
 Every time this is run DeFi Llama adds new data to their database, so each query permanently speeds up future queries.
 ```python
 # For e.g. Fantom chain for timestamp 1650207158
 llama.get_block_timestamp(block='fantom', timestamp=1650207158)
 ```

 2. **POST/prices** : Get current or historical prices of tokens by contract address.
 If timestamp is not provided we just return the latest data.
 ```python
 # Sample data JSON